ritvikGarg-zz/Hackerrank-Solutions/README.md

 # Hackerrank-Solutions
-some solutions of hackerrank questions in domains like algorithm, python, 30 days of code, data structures, java, artificial intelligence, etc.
+some solutions of hackerrank questions in tracks like algorithm, python, 30 days of code, data structures, java, artificial intelligence, etc.